-You say you’re a parent or teacher investigating robot kits for children?
-And you don’t want a simple solution with a single purpose: you want the child to experience science, technology, engineering, and math?
-We get it.
-You want a kit that teaches all four categories, from piecing together the foundation to wiring the appendages to programming the “brain” using software.
+If you are a parent or teacher investigating robot kits for children, you likely don’t want a simple solution with a single purpose.
+You don’t just want the child to experience science, technology, engineering, and math — you want a kit that teaches all four categories, from piecing together the foundation to wiring the appendages to programming the “brain” using software.
 That’s where our list of robot kits for kids comes in.

 Most of the robot kits listed below are tied to terms such as STEM, Arduino, and Blockly.
 Here are a few explanations of those and other terms before we get started:

-Blockly: another programming language for kids, Blockly relies on blocks of code that can be strung together to create a program.
+Blockly: Another programming language for kids, Blockly relies on blocks of code that can be strung together to create a program.
 It now resides under Google’s umbrella and is typically web-based, although dedicated apps have appeared for Android and iOS.
-Of the two, Blockly is a simpler programming language; Scratch provides additional features.
+Blockly is the simpler programming language; Scratch provides additional features.

-STEM: this is short for Science, Technology, Engineering, and Mathematics.
-It’s a “movement” set forth by the U.S. Department of Education to help teachers and parents prepare students for the jobs of tomorrow.
-It’s designed for student interaction with real-world programs, providing experimental learning activities that push students to investigate, understand, and create solutions.
+STEM: This acronym stands for Science, Technology, Engineering, and Mathematics.
+It’s a “movement” backed by the U.S. Department of Education to help teachers and parents prepare students for the jobs of tomorrow.
+It’s designed to encourage student interaction with real-world programs, as well as provide experimental learning activities that push students to investigate, understand, and create solutions.
 Check out our list of the best STEM-based toys here.

 Now on to the robots!

-On the programming side, there are built-in physical buttons for activating pre-set modes, including five basic modes, two guard modes, and one game mode.
-Kids can customize these through the on-board buttons, or by using apps provided on Android and iOS devices.
-This kit falls under the STEM umbrella with an intermediate complexity level.
+On the programming side, there are built-in physical buttons for activating preset modes, including five basic modes, two guard modes, and one game mode.
+Kids can customize these through the onboard buttons, or by using apps provided on Android and iOS devices.
+This Meccano-Erector kit falls under the STEM umbrella, with an intermediate complexity level.

-Here’s another kit that falls under the STEM umbrella: a 2-in-1 transformable, programmable robot from battery maker Tenergy.
-Designed for kids ages eight and older, it includes an ultrasonic sensor, a tracking sensor, the main control box, and more that are color-coded and labeled clearly.
-The kit creates a two or three-wheeled robot that can roam freely or track specific lines you create, or you can control it through Tenergy’s free ODEV Explorer mobile app.
+Here’s another kit that falls under the STEM umbrella: A 2-in-1 transformable, programmable robot from battery maker Tenergy.
+Designed for kids ages 8 and older, it includes an ultrasonic sensor, a tracking sensor, the main control box, and more parts, all of which are are color-coded and labeled clearly.
+The kit creates a two- or three-wheeled robot that can roam freely, track specific lines you create, or be controlled through Tenergy’s free ODEV Explorer mobile app.

-Here’s a STEM-focused kit for Arduino learners to build a programmable robot in 11 different forms: as a crab, a clapping monkey, a pirate ship, a gorilla, and more.
-It’s backed by an online tutorial with instructions on how to build the robot using each design, the programming basics using Arduino software, and even how to use the kit to build a robot for “sumo” one vs one competition.
+Here’s a STEM-focused kit for Arduino learners to build a programmable robot in 11 different forms, including a crab, a clapping monkey, a pirate ship, a gorilla, and more.
+It’s backed by an online tutorial with instructions on how to build the robot using each design, the programming basics using Arduino software, and details on how to use the kit to build a robot for “sumo” one-versus-one competition.

 According to Robolink, each design has a specific purpose: One can shoot rubber bands, one can detect edges, one follows lines, and so on.
 Batteries aren’t included in the kit, but you’ll find all the circuit boards, motors, and frames you need to build a cool, working robot.
 Robolink actually uses this kit at its Robotics Learning Center for kids in San Diego.

 By default, you can use this kit to create BuzzBot, or his faithful companion, MuttBot (but not both).
-But there are enough pieces in the kit to build whatever you want, including 271 parts, one “brain,” six servos, and a battery.
+But there are enough pieces — 271 — in the kit to build whatever you want, including one “brain,” six servos, and a battery.
 You can purchase two additional servos if needed as a two-piece kit for $40, or a non-robotic animal companion for $50.

-Once kids build the robot, they can record different poses and play them all in a string via the PRP system using the Jimu app for Android and iOS.
+Once kids build the UBTECH Jimu robot, they can record different poses and play them all in a string via the PRP system using the Jimu app for Android and iOS.
 But that’s boring, right?
-Using the app, kids can string blocks of commands together using Blockly-based coding as well.
+Also via the app, kids can string blocks of commands together using Blockly-based coding as well.
 The app even provides step-by-step instruction on how to piece both robots together.